apache/mesos/docs/persistent-volume.md

 [multiple disk resources](multiple-disk.md), and also enhanced the `/slaves` master endpoint to include detailed information about persistent volumes and dynamic reservations.
-Mesos 1.0 changed the semantics of destroying a volume: in previous releases, destroying a volume would remove the Mesos-level metadata, but would not remove the volume's data from the agent's filesystem.
+Mesos 1.0 changed the semantics of destroying a volume: in previous releases, destroying a volume would remove the Mesos-level metadata but would not remove the volume's data from the agent's filesystem.
 Mesos 1.1 introduced support for [shared persistent volumes](shared-resources.md).